Homepage IRS Schedule C 1040 Form

 Instructions on Utilizing IRS Schedule C 1040

-7. In Part II, list your business expenses.
-Include categories such as advertising, car and truck expenses, and utilities.
-Fill out each line with the appropriate amount.
+6. In Part II, list your business expenses.
+This section includes costs such as advertising, car expenses, insurance, and supplies.
+Be thorough and accurate.

-9. Subtract your total expenses from your gross income to determine your net profit or loss.
-Enter this amount on Line 31.
+7. Calculate your total expenses and subtract them from your total income to determine your net profit or loss.
+This figure will be reported on your Form 1040.

 Misconceptions